nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ![MR_SET_FACTOR1 Event](img/Gnd8.jpg)

-The `Channel Telemetry` tab shows the two channels related to the update. `MR_FACTOR1` shows the new value, while `MR_FACTOR1s` show how many times the value has been updated.s
+The `Channel Telemetry` tab shows the two channels related to the update. `MR_FACTOR1` shows the new value, while `MR_FACTOR1S` show how many times the value has been updated.

 ![MR_SET_FACTOR1 Event](img/Gnd9.jpg)